by veteran Cartoon Character Animator content developer – Garry Pye

 “Top Paid” content is that which has had the largest volume of sales, and if you are fortunate enough to have your packs featured here, this means your work is selling and you are making money!

 Once you have built a reputation for yourself as a trusted developer, there are two more sections of the Marketplace page you may find yourself.
 First is the “Developers Recommended”, again chosen by Reallusion.
-These are developers with a solid reputation of work quality and quantity.
-Once added to this section, your thumbnail will take customers direct to a page featuring only your content.
+These are developers with a solid reputation for work quality and quantity.
+Once added to this section, your thumbnail will take customers directly to a page featuring only your content.

-And finally we have the “Featured Stories”.
+And finally, we have the “Featured Stores”.
 If you are invited by Reallusion to have a Featured Store, then you will be recognized as one of the top independent developers for Cartoon Animator.
 The number of Featured Stores is very limited and a goal you should strive for if you want to reach the highest level of success.

 How to price your content is hard for anyone to offer suggestions for.
 After all, who is to say what an artists time, talent and work are worth.
-The digital sales of the Marketplace works very differently to retail sales in the real world.
+The digital sales of the Marketplace work very differently from retail sales in the real world.

 Free content is eye-catching and can keep you current on the marketplace page in the ‘Free’ section where even more people will see your work.

 It is not just potential new customers you should focus on when handing out free content.
 Reward your most loyal customers and followers with free content as a way of thanking them for their support.
 I have given away thousands of dollars worth of content, and the more I give away the more money I make because it attracts people to my content.
 I want to make sure that every visitor to the Marketplace leaves with some of my content, so they can work with it and come back for more.